 and rather use a stub of this class.

-might also need other objects/resources/network/database to properly work, which would result in a test setup hell.
+might also need other objects/resources/network/a database to work properly, resulting in a test setup hell (without mocks).

 A first test might require the ProductVerifier